Caesarea Maritima: Early Muslim period

-Crusader/Ayyubid period
+Crusader and Ayyubid period

 Caesarea was taken by Baldwin I in the wake of the First Crusade, in 1101.
-Baldwin sent a message to emir of Caesarea, demanding him to surrender the city or face a siege, but the Muslims refuse.
+Baldwin sent a message to emir of Caesarea, demanding him to surrender the city or face a siege, but the Muslims refused.
 On May 2, 1101, Baldwin began sieging the city with trebuchets.
-After fifteen days of resistance, the Crusader army broke through the defenses.
-Like in Jerusalem in 1099, the Crusaders proceeded to slaughter a portion of the male populace, enslave the women and children and loot the city.
+After 15 days of resistance, the Crusader army broke through the defenses.
+Like in Jerusalem in 1099, the Crusaders proceeded to slaughter a portion of the male populace, enslave the women and children, and loot the city.
+William of Tyre describes the use of catapults and siege towers, and states that the city was taken in an assault after 15 days of siege and given over to looting and pillaging.
+Syriac Orthodox patriarch Michael the Syrian (born ca. 1126) records that the city was "devastated upon its capture".

 Baldwin spared the emir and qadi for a hefty ransom.
-Baldwin appointed a cleric veteran of the First Crusade, also named Baldwin, as the new Latin archbishop of Caesarea.

-It was under Crusader control between 1101 and 1187 and again between 1191 and 1265.

-William of Tyre (10.15) describes the use of catapults and siege towers, and states that the city was taken in an assault after fifteen days of siege and given over to looting and pillaging.
-Syriac Orthodox patriarch Michael the Syrian (born ca. 1126) records that the city was "devastated upon its capture".

-William of Tyre mentions (10.16) the discovery of a "vessel of the most green colour, in the shape of a serving dish" (vas coloris viridissimi, in modum parapsidis formatum) which the Genuese thought to be made of emerald, and accepted as their share of the spoils.
+Baldwin appointed a cleric veteran of the First Crusade, also named Baldwin, as the Latin archbishop of Caesarea.
+The city was under Crusader control between 1101 and 1187 and again between 1191 and 1265.
+William of Tyre mentions the discovery of a "vessel of the most green colour, in the shape of a serving dish" (vas coloris viridissimi, in modum parapsidis formatum) which the Genuese thought to be made of emerald, and accepted as their share of the spoils.
 This refers to the hexagonal bowl known as the Sacro Catino in Italian, which was brought to Genoa by Guglielmo Embriaco and was later identified as the Holy Chalice.
 Caesarea was incorporated as a lordship (dominion) within the Kingdom of Jerusalem, and the Latin See of Caesarea was established, with ten archbishops listed for the period 1101–1266 (treated as titular see from 1432–1967).
 Archbishop Heraclius attended the Third Lateran Council in 1179.

-Saladin retook the city in 1187, but it was recaptured by the Europeans during the Third Crusade in 1191.
-In 1251, Louis IX of France fortified the city, ordering the construction of high walls (parts of which are still standing) and a deep moat.
+Saladin recaptured the city in 1187, but it was once again captured by the Crusaders during the Third Crusade in 1191.
+In 1251 during the Seventh Crusade, Louis IX of France fortified the city, ordering the construction of high walls (parts of which are still standing) and a deep moat.

-The Arab geographer Yaqut, writing in the 1220s, named Kaisariyyah as one of the principal towns in Filastîn (Palestine).

-In 1251, Louis IX fortified the city, ordering the construction of high walls (parts of which are still standing) and a deep moat.
+By the 12th century, Spanish-Jewish explorer Benjamin of Tudela recorded only 200 Jews and 200 Samaritans in Caesarea, a sharp decline from the much larger populations reported in the 7th century.
+This reduction aligns with the fact that the city's enclosed area had shrunk by more than 85 percent between the Byzantine and Fatimid periods.

-The city was finally lost in 1265, when it fell to the Mamluk armies of Sultan Baibars, who ordered his troops to scale the walls in several places simultaneously, enabling them to penetrate the city.
-Baibars destroyed the fortified city completely to prevent its re-emergence as a Crusader stronghold, in line with the Mamluk practice in other formerly-Crusader coastal cities.
+In 1265 the city was reconquered by the Mamluk armies of Sultan Baibars, who ordered his troops to scale the walls in several places simultaneously, enabling them to penetrate the city.
+Baibars destroyed the fortified city completely to prevent its re-emergence as a Crusader stronghold, in line with the Mamluk practice in other former Crusader coastal cities.
+During the Mamluk period, the ruins of ancient Caesarea and of the Crusader fortified town lay uninhabited.
+Al-Dimashqi, writing around 1300, notes that Kaisariyyah belonged to the Kingdom of Ghazza (Gaza).